SalAlba/real-world-node-workbook/README.md

 Application should be able to inject the config to the router.
 Remember about changing our component test so that it respects the injection of config.

+Hints:
+* you will need to wrap most of the code inside your app and router inside a function

 ## Introducing a use case composition root

 ![Composition root](./images/composition_root.png)

-**src/articleRouter.ts** has 2 responsibilities.
+**src/articlesRouter.ts** has two responsibilities.
 It sets up the routes/controllers but also builds a graph of objects.
 Split the graph of objects into a [composition root](https://blog.ploeh.dk/2011/07/28/CompositionRoot/).
 The composition root will assemble all objects and functions to have fully functional article actions either in SQL or in-memory mode.